 Cicadas – Semi

 Japan is home to more than 350 species of cicadas, which can be found almost everywhere, from rural areas to the bustling streets of Tokyo.
-Some of the most famous species include the Abura-Zemi, with its deep call, and the Min-Min-Zemi, which produces a higher-pitched sound.
+Some of the most famous species include the Abura-Zemi, with its deep song, and the Min-Min-Zemi, which produces a higher-pitched sound.
 The short life of adult cicadas also brings reflections on the transient beauty of life, a concept highly valued in Japanese culture.

 The popular insects of Japan